jsifuentes/4chan-archiver/README.md

 This project was a pet-project for a few months.
 This project stemmed from a conversation I had with a journalist who was interested in collecting *all* 4chan posts that occurred on a board.

-The biggest problem I had when creating this was: How can you avoid getting IP banned by 4chan?
-To solve, I came up with this idea of using rotating proxies in AWS.

 This application will:

 * Automatically create EC2 servers based on pre-built AMI